juaxE/DraftManager/README.md

 **User:**
  - Can create user
+ - Can change password
+ - Can delete own profile
- - Can select identity
+ - Can select team
  - Can create and edit a list for the draft
  - Can view the state of the draft

  **Admin:**
- - Can import/add list of players in the draft
  - Can delete non-admin user profiles
- - Can control draft settings
+ - Can edit draft settings
+ - Can add teams
+ - Can add players in the draft
+ - Can choose when draft starts and progresses
  - Can edit draft results
- - Can export a list of results